 Competitive Market Data and Compensation Consultants.
-The Compensation Committee did not receive any compensation advice or services from a compensation consultant in respect of the 2017 compensation of the named executive officers.
+The Compensation Committee did not receive any compensation advice or services from a compensation consultant in respect of the 2018 compensation of the named executive officers.

-Consistent with prior years, the Compensation Committee determined to utilize peer data from the then-current NAREIT Compensation Survey in the review and evaluation of its compensation decisions for the named executive officers in 2017.
-The 2017 compensation peer group established by our Compensation Committee consists of the participating REITs included in the \$3 billion to \$5 billion of total capitalization range from the 2017 NAREIT Compensation Survey.
-As of September 30, 2017, our total capitalization was approximately \$3.9 billion.
-For our total capitalization range, the 2017 NAREIT Compensation Survey included responses of 27 companies for Chief Executive Officer, 28 companies for Chief Financial Officer, 19 companies for General Counsel and eight companies for Top Construction Professional.
-The 2017 NAREIT Compensation Survey discloses only a partial list of participants and therefore, our Compensation Committee was not aware of the specific companies included within our total capitalization range for our named executive officers.
+Consistent with prior years, the Compensation Committee determined to utilize peer data from the then-current NAREIT Compensation Survey in the review and evaluation of its compensation decisions for the named executive officers in 2018.
+The 2018 compensation peer group established by our Compensation Committee consists of the participating REITs included in the \$3 billion to \$5 billion of total capitalization range from the 2018 NAREIT Compensation Survey.
+As of September 30, 2018, our total capitalization was approximately \$3.7 billion.
+For our total capitalization range, the 2018 NAREIT Compensation Survey included responses of 27 companies for Chief Executive Officer, 27 companies for Chief Financial Officer, 21 companies for General Counsel and 12 companies for Top Construction Professional.
+The 2018 NAREIT Compensation Survey discloses only a partial list of participants and therefore, our Compensation Committee was not aware of the specific companies included within our total capitalization range for our named executive officers.

-While certain REITs included in our equity market capitalization range from the 2017 NAREIT Compensation Survey may not be in direct competition with us, our Compensation Committee believes that such peer group is reasonably representative of our market for executive talent.
+While certain REITs included in our equity market capitalization range from the 2018 NAREIT Compensation Survey may not be in direct competition with us, our Compensation Committee believes that such peer group is reasonably representative of our market for executive talent in the publicly-traded, commercial real estate space.